Bagsecg: Battle of Ashdown

 A nineteenth-century depiction of the Battle of Ashdown.

-Four days after the disaster at Reading, the West Saxons intercepted a massed force of Vikings at the Battle of Ashdown, fought somewhere in the Berkshire Downs.
+Four days after the disaster at Reading, on about 8 January 871, the West Saxons intercepted a massed force of Vikings at the Battle of Ashdown, fought somewhere in the Berkshire Downs.
 According to Vita Alfredi, the West Saxons were "aroused by grief and shame" to meet the Vikings in battle.
 It is uncertain what motivated the Vikings to meet their opponents in the open ground.
 One possibility is that the Vikings' recent victory at Reading had emboldened them to the extent that they intended to destroy the demoralised West Saxon army once and for all.

 Surviving sources give differing accounts of the conflict.
 According to the Anglo-Saxon Chronicle, Æthelred fought the division of Vikings commanded by two kings, Bagsecg and Healfdene, whilst Alfred fought the division led by several earls, including Sidroc the Old, Sidroc the Young, Osbern, Fræna, and Harold.
 According to this source, thousands of men were slain in the encounter, including Bagsecg and the five named earls.
 The account of events preserved by Chronicon Æthelweardi, as well as that dictated by Vita Alfredi, corroborate the identities of the Viking leadership, and reveal that the battle was particularly large, and particularly bloody, with thousands of casualties.

 An early twentieth-century depiction of Alfred, younger brother of Æthelred, at the Battle of Ashdown.

 The Anglo-Saxon Chronicle relates that fighting continued on into the night, suggesting that the West-Saxons indeed won a bloody and drawn-out affair.
 According to Vita Alfredi, the Viking dead were dispersed "over the whole broad expanse of Ashdown, scattered everywhere, far and wide".
 Although the Anglo-Saxon Chronicle and Chronicon Æthelweardi claim that the West Saxons fought the entire Great Army, it is unlikely that the Vikings left their encampment at Reading unprotected.
 Nevertheless, the various accounts suggest that there were many more Viking combatants at the Battle of Ashdown than at the Battle of Englefield, and probably more than at the Battle of Reading.

 A coin that could date to Healfdene's occupation of London.
 The possibility that Healfdene minted coins in London would reveal that he was the principal leader of the Great Army following Bagsecg's demise.